AbdelrahmanAboulfotouh/Simplified-Expedia.com-Database/README.md

 By aligning the indexes with the typical query patterns, the database ensures minimal query latency, better resource utilization, and faster response times for end-users.

+### Limitations of the Design:

+   - The schema does not naturally accommodate complex itineraries with multiple destinations or layovers within the same itinerary.

+   - Handling dynamic pricing (e.g., seasonal rates, bulk discounts) or flexible costs (e.g., coupons) is not natively supported and would require additional tables or extensive logic.

+   - There is no provision to represent user-specific preferences or historical interactions, such as preferred airlines, types of cars, or hotel chains.

+   - The schema does not support historical tracking or analytics (e.g., changes in hotel prices over time or itinerary modifications).
+Adding audit logs or temporal tables would require additional structures.